 - a.
 Meet or exceed the plant quality standards established in the latest edition of the American Standard for Nursery Stock (ANSI Z60.1); - b.
 Be native to North America adapted for growing conditions in the Tulsa area, as determined by the land use administrator; and - c.
-Not be artificial plants or listed as a prohibited species on the recommended and prohibited species.
+Not be artificial plants or plants listed as a-prohibited species on the recommended and prohibited tree and plant species list.